Influence of committed volunteers on helping behavior in emergency evacuations: Introduction

-Although several studies focused on simulating helping behavior in emergency evacuations, little attention has been paid to the strategic interactions among evacuees.
+Although some studies have studied helping behavior in emergency evacuations through simulation, little attention has been paid to the strategic interactions among evacuees.
 When an evacuee is helping an injured person to escape, the evacuee's helping behavior can be seen as an attempt to increase a collective good.
-This is especially true when there are not enough dedicated rescue personnel, in such circumstances other evacuees may help one another.
-At the same time, helping an injured person can be a costly behavior because the volunteering evacuee spends extra time and takes a risk to assist the injured person.
-If the evacuee feels that helping behavior is a costly behavior for him, he might not help the injured person.
+This is especially true when there are not enough dedicated rescue personnel, in such circumstances evacuees may help one another.
+At the same time, helping an injured person can be a costly activity because the volunteering evacuee spends extra time and increases their personal risk.
+If an evacuee feels that helping behavior is a costly behavior for them, they might not help the injured person.

+Game theory is a commonly used approach to predict how individuals decide their strategy in response to others' strategy.
+Under game theoretic assumptions, individuals are likely to select a strategy in a way to maximize their own payoff.
+Game theoretical models have provided insights how human cooperation emerges from the interactions among such selfish individuals~\cite{Nowak_Science2006, Perc_PhysRep2017}.
+In addition, game theoretical models have demonstrated potential in strategy development for addressing social problems including criminal activity detection~\cite{Perc_PLOS2013, Helbing_JStatPhys2015} and vaccination~\cite{Helbing_JStatPhys2015, Bauch_PNAS2004, Liu_PRE2012, Chapman_PsySci2012}.
+Various game theoretical models have been also applied for emergency evacuation simulations, for example, the prisoner's dilemma game~\cite{Bouzat_PRE2014}, the snowdrift game~\cite{Shi_PRE2013}, the spatial game~\cite{Heliovaara_PRE2013,Mitsopoulou_JCS2019}, and the evolutionary game~\cite{Hao_PRE2011}.